 While the vast majority of investment advisers, financial planners, and broker-dealers are honest and reputable, it pays to check on a senior designation if you are presented with one.
-Be wary of investment scams, including the ones listed on the slide.
-They are also described briefly in your Participant Guide.
+Be wary of investment scams, including the ones listed below.